Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 TRADERS WILL NOT BE ALLOWED TO TRADE WITH CAMPING STOVES/BUTANE

-37. Producers are responsible for meeting their own parking costs and should park only in the Town car parks as advised by the Operator.
+37. Traders are responsible for meeting their own parking costs and should park only in the Town car parks as advised by the Operator.
 Subject to availability from the council, special permits that allow for reduced parking rates are allocated to traders who attend the market weekly for a minimum period of at least three months.
-These will be issued by the Operator and must be returned upon request or, in any event, when the Producer ceases to trade regularly at the market.
+These will be issued by the Operator and must be returned upon request or, in any event, when the trader ceases to trade regularly at the market.
 No responsibility is accepted for the security of vehicles or their contents during periods when the vehicles are parked in any place made available by the Council or the Operator.

 Liability and Insurances

-38. Producers are required to effect and maintain public liability insurance for not less than £5 million for any one claim.
+38. Traders are required to effect and maintain public liability insurance for not less than £5 million for any one claim.
 Prior to being allowed to trade in the market, the Operator will require to see evidence of such a policy and of the payment of premiums for it.
 Evidence of current PLI must be submitted annually.

-39. All Producers should provide their own risk assessment along with their PLI.
+39. All traders should provide their own risk assessment along with their PLI.
 Producers and their staff are expected to set up and manage their stall according to their own risk assessments.
 Risk assessments must be submitted upon commencement of trading, including updated assessments when required or, in any event, when methods of operating the stallholding change.

-40. Any Producers that are positioned under Operator’s stalls will only be deemed liable for any actions, costs, claims, expenses, demands, charges or liabilities in cases where the producer (or their representatives) has affected the integrity of the stall and associated equipment or neglected the stall and associated equipment whilst in their charge or permitted a third party to do so.
+40. Any trader that are positioned under Operator’s stalls will only be deemed liable for any actions, costs, claims, expenses, demands, charges or liabilities in cases where the producer (or their representatives) has affected the integrity of the stall and associated equipment or neglected the stall and associated equipment whilst in their charge or permitted a third party to do so.
 Any actions, costs, claims, expenses, demands, charges or liabilities that arise through a defect of the stall or the Operator (or their personnel) having failed to erect or secure the stall and associated equipment correctly will be the responsibility of the Operator.

 Licences and consents